jeffbski/autoflow/README.md

  - Allow the mixing of pure functions, method calls, and callback style functions in the flow
  - Minimize the need to customize your code simply to use async flow control.
 The use of a flow control module ideally should not affect the way you write your code, it should only help take over some of the burden.

+## Supports

+ - async node-style callback(err, arg...) functions
+ - sync functions which directly return value
+ - object instance method calls
+ - class method calls
+ - (planned) promise style functions - also automatic resolution of promise inputs
+ - (planned) use of resulting flow function as callback style or promise style (if no callback provided)
+ - (planned) iteration on arrays, streams, sockets
+ - (planned) event emitter integration

 ## Concept

 Borrowing heavily from Tim and Elijah's ideas for conductor, this async flow control module provides a way to construct a flow from a collection of functions or methods (referred to as _tasks_ in this module).
 It allows dependencies to be defined between the tasks so they can run in parallel as their dependencies are satisfied.
 React can us both variable dependencies and task dependencies.

 As tasks complete, React watches the dependencies and kicks off additional tasks that have all their dependencies met and are ready to execute.
 This allows the flow to run at maximum speed without needing to arbitrarily block tasks into groups of parallel and serial flow.